ROZALIYA0206/whitepaper/technical.md

 8. [Upgrading and Maintaining the Protocol](#8-upgrading-and-maintaining-the-protocol)
 9. [Disclaimer](#9-disclaimer)

-# 1. Blockchain Mission - Developing an Efficient and High Quality Blockchain
+# 1. Blockchain Mission

-In order to gain worldwide use, the Rublix Blockchain will need the ability and flexibility to meet the following criteria:
+In order to develop an efficient and high quality blockchain for worldwide use, the Rublix Blockchain will need the ability and flexibility to meet the following criteria:

-#### Attractive UX
+#### Attractive UX & Usability

 Due to the complex nature of the blockchain, users must be welcomed with an interface that is easy to navigate, understand and use in order to achieve mass adoption.
+The Rublix blockchain will be built in the widely used Python language.

 #### Scalability

 Disruptive centralized projects like Facebook, Uber and Youtube all handle millions of active connections simultaneously.
 In order to achieve similar worldwide scalability, decentralized applications built on the Rublix Blockchain will utilize a unique consensus model (structured as a hybrid between Proof-of-Authority and Proof-of-Stake) that can support massive user load.

+#### Functionality & Purpose

+There exists a need for trusted financial information.
+The Rublix Blockchain is being built to make use of trusted and immutable financial data posted on-chain.

+#### Quality of Information

+In order to ensure the highest quality of information, the appropriate incentives and consensus mechanisms must be established.
+Rublix  is implementing a novel verification process combined with the most well-developed architectures on the market to ensure utmost integrity for data validation and access.

-#### Quick Upgrades and Bug Recovery
+####  Bug Recovery and Quick Upgrades

-Businesses building blockchain-based applications need the flexibility to enhance their applications with new features.
-Additionally, all blockchain projects are subject to bugs even with the most rigorous amount of testing.
+All blockchain projects are subject to bugs even with the most rigorous amount of testing.
+Additionally, blockchain-based businesses need the ability to enhance their applications with new features.
 The Rublix architecture will be structured appropriately in order to upgrade functionality and fix bugs quickly and efficiently.

-#### Low Latency

-A good UX demands reliable feedback with a time delay of less than a few seconds.
-Longer delays frustrate users and render on-chain applications less competitive than existing centralized alternatives.

 #### Coordinated Performance

-Large scale applications need to divide the workload across multiple CPUs and computers.
-Rublix validators will require an expansion method which does not sacrifice security.
+High-load applications need to spread the workload across multiple CPUs and computers.
+Rublix validators will use an expansion method that does not sacrifice performance or security.

 # 2. Hybrid Consensus Algorithm